ralphtandetzky/num-quaternion/docs/research.md

 Similarly, if one component's square exceeds the floating point range, then it overflows and the overall result of the implementations is infinity.
-All four of the fast implementations suffer from this inaccuracy and thus get an infinite relative error for the scale factor `MAX / 2`.
+All six of the fast implementations suffer from this inaccuracy and thus get an infinite relative error for the scale factor `MAX / 2`.
 These implementations fail for the case where the result is larger than `sqrt(MAX) ≈ 1.84 * 10^19`.
 (`MAX ≈ 1.18 * 10^38` is the largest finite 32-bit floating point number.)